 What are the disadvantages of unified storage over independent block and file systems?

 There are some compromises that you'll need to make; there are certainly some control granularity issues.
-The pattern of access for file
+The pattern of access for file-based data and block

 -based data is significantly different.

 In file-based data, you'll probably be sending longer streams of data and typically not have the "locality of reference" that you might have in block-based access where you may be doing transaction processing and so on.
 So the data residency in cache and the management of cache is dramatically different -- and many [unified or multiprotocol storage